About the Center

 Joseph L. Brechner Freedom of Information Award

-The Brechner Freedom of Information Project sponsors an annual $3,000 award recognizing excellence in reporting that centers on the public’s right to know and draws on government documents and data that uncover official secrecy.
+Brechner FOI Award for excellence in reporting that centers on the public’s right to know and draws on government documents and data that uncover official secrecy.
+The award comes with a $5,000 prize.
+The winner for 2026 was Jason Leopold, senior reporter at Bloomberg News.

-Successful entries showcase top-notch journalism and shine a light on the status of freedom of information laws and access to government-held information.
+Successful entries showcase top-notch journalism and shine a light on the status of freedom of information laws and access to government-held information – and even go beyond to help educate the public in their right to know.

-The deadline for entries is Jan.
-12, 2026.
-Entries are currently being judged and the winner will be announced during Sunshine Week March 15-21, 2026.
+The deadline for 2027 entries is Jan.
+7, 2027.
+Entries will be judged by an expert panel, and the winner announced before Sunshine Week in March 2027.

-Stories or a series of stories published in 2025 in a general circulation (non-academic) news medium (online, print or broadcast) are eligible.
+Stories or a series of stories published in 2026 in a general circulation (non-academic) news medium (online, print or broadcast), anywhere in the world, are eligible.
 Joint or collaborative efforts among new organizations are welcome.
 The prize money is made possible by an endowment created by the Brechner family.
 The award has been presented annually since 1986.

-To apply, email to the Brechner FOI Project (brechnerreport@jou.ufl.edu) one PDF that includes, in order:
+To apply, email to the Brechner FOI Project (brechnerreport@jou.ufl.edu) one PDF that includes, in English:

 1. A cover letter explaining the inception of the story, how it was produced, use of records, and how it led to more transparency using government documents and data.